Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Hashing retains integrity

-Spraying attack attempts to by pass cccount lockout policies.
+Spraying attack attempts to by pass account lockout policies.
+An automated program starts with a large list of targeted user accounts.

+Pass the hash attack can allow attackers to log in using the hash of the password without knowing the password

+Block ciphers encrypt data in fixed-size blocks.
+Advanced Encryption Standard (AES) encrypts data in 128-bit blocks and 3DES encrypts data in 64-bit blocks

+Stream ciphers encrypt data 1 bit or 1 byte at a time

+PKI is public key infrastructure

+CRL is certificate revocat